cispa/IRQGuard/README.md

 The framework is designed to detect and prevent ongoing microarchitectural side-channel attacks.

 ## Supported Platforms
-The PoC implementation supports only Intel x86 processors.
+The PoC implementation supports only Intel x86 processors with at least performance monitoring version 4.
 IRQGuard is developed and tested on Ubuntu and currently tested up to Linux kernel 5.15.0.

 ## Building